Variational Gaussian Approximation in Replica Analysis of Parametric Models: Application to Linear Models

 \subsubsection{Real-world data}

 We next consider real-world data, using the Year Prediction MSD (YPMSD) dataset \cite{year_prediction_msd_203}.
 This dataset consists of the task of predicting the release year of a song from 90-dimensional audio features, with a total of $515{,}345$ samples.

-In our setting, we assume that only 20\% of the data are available, on which the VGA is performed, while the remaining 80\% are hidden and used as a test set to estimate the true generalization error.
 All features are standardized to have zero mean and unit variance.

+For the choice of $n_0$, we first use 20\% of the data to approximate $\E_z$ ($n_0\simeq 10^5$), and the remaining 80\% to estimate the true generalization error.
+Later, the dependence of the predictions on $n_0$ will be discussed.
+For the structure of $\chi_w$ and $q_w$, we consider two settings: one restricted to diagonal matrices and the other allowing full matrices.

-For the variational approximation, we consider two settings for $\chi_w$ and $q_w$: one restricted to diagonal matrices and the other allowing full matrices.
-The results are shown in Figure~\ref{fig: linreg}(d) and (h).
-In both cases the variational predictions are consistent with the empirical generalization errors when the full matrices are used, while the diagonal approximation exhibits deviations for small sample sizes.
+The results for $n_0\simeq10^5$ are shown in Figure~\ref{fig: linreg}(m)-(p).
+In all cases VGA yields quantitatively accurate predictions when full matrices are used, while the diagonal approximation exhibits deviations for small sample sizes.
 This indicates that correlations among features play a crucial role in this dataset.
+These results demonstrate that the validity of the variational approximation extends beyond controlled synthetic settings to real-world datasets.